 Contributors

-AB designed and realized the ANDEEP expeditions, AB and KL identified the material, PS performed the statistical analyses, all contributed to the writing process.
+AB designed and realized the ANDEEP expeditions, AB and KL identified the material, PJS performed the statistical analyses, all contributed to the writing process.

 Acknowledgements

 Financial support for the ANDEEP expeditions was provided by the German Science Foundation.
-KEE acknowledges the support of the Research Council of Norway and PS acknowledges support from the UK Natural Environment Research Council.
+KEE acknowledges the support of the Research Council of Norway and PJS acknowledges support from the UK Natural Environment Research Council.
 We are grateful to Saskia Brix, Stefanie Kaiser, Wiebke Brökeland, Madhumita Choudhury and Marina Malyutina for help in sorting and identification.
 This is ANDEEP publication # 200.

 References